rohitaragde/Azure-Olympic-Data-Engineering-Pipeline/README.md

 Data flows through the following stages:
 1. **Data Source**: The source of the data is the 2021 Olympics dataset hosted on Kaggle.
-2. Storage Accounts Setups:
+2. **Storage Accounts Setup**: Azure Storage Accounts are configured to provide a secure and scalable environment for storing large amounts of data.
-3. Resource Groups and Linked Services:
+3. **Resource Groups and Linked Services**: Linked services and resource groups are configured in Azure to manage the connections between different services used in the project.
 4. **Data Ingestion (Azure Data Factory)**: Data is ingested from Kaggle to Azure Data Factory, where it is prepared for further processing.
 5. **Raw Data Storage (Azure Data Lake Gen2)**: The ingested raw data is stored in Azure Data Lake Gen2 for easy access and management.
 6. **Data Transformation (Azure Databricks)**: Data is transformed using Azure Databricks, where various operations are applied to clean and structure the data.